mjiderhamn/worx-landroid-nodejs/README.md

 battery percentage and notifications for Landroid alarms.

-The library is assumed to work with any Landroid sporting WiFi and a RESTful API (currently models WG796E and WG797E), and has been tested with WG796E firmware version 12.1.
+The library is assumed to work with any Landroid sporting WiFi and a RESTful API (currently models WG796E and WG797E), and has been tested with WG796E firmware version 12.1 and 12.6.
 Please report any breaking changes to the API.

 ## Common installation
 (_The installation instructions make reference to .bat files.
 If you are not on Windows, you are assumed to know what to